Situational Irony: 3 Steps to Surprise Your Readers With Ironic Twists

-So, you’ve figured out how to write a story that works.
-You know you need a character, in a setting, with a problem.
-You know you need a series of try/fail cycles, followed by a climactic scene and the resolution.
-The structure is simple, but it’s not always easy.
+Do you ever get stuck writing the middle of a story?
+What do you do when the character's actions and the consequences begin to feel predictable?

-In particular, it can be challenging to sustain and escalate the story’s momentum through those try/fail cycles.
-And it would be nice to have something that could give your story a delicious ribbon of flavor, instilling brilliance and meaning.
+It can be challenging to sustain and escalate the story's momentum through the messy middle.

-Here’s the good news—there is such a technique.
-It’s called situational irony, and in this article, we’re going to take a look at what it’s made of and how to construct it in your own work.
+Here's the good news—situational irony is a literary technique that can surprise your reader, while you advance your story in a way that makes sense.
+Let's look at a definition and examples of situational irony and learn how to use it in your work.

 The Pattern of Situational Irony